-Tashlich: A Rosh Hashana (Jewish New Year) ritual where one recites a prayer at a body of water with the intent of casting off one’s sins (along with any “baggage” weighing on one’s heart) into the flowing cleansing depths, and to begin the new year’s spiritual journey with an unburdened fresh, clean slate.
+Tashlich: A Rosh Hashana (Jewish New Year) ritual where one recites a prayer at a body of water with the intent of casting off one’s sins (along with any negative heavenly judgment weighing on the soul) into the flowing cleansing depths, and to begin the new year’s spiritual journey with an unburdened fresh, clean slate.

-It was Rosh Hashanah.
-In the spirit of sharing, the senior students at our yeshiva (Orthodox Jewish school) had arranged with the many local assisted-living centers and similar venues for some yeshiva boys to come over and lead a small New Year’s service/celebration.
-We were all then tasked and assigned to the various locations and were to head over during the day.
+This happened on Rosh Hashana some seven years ago.
+We had been out — two friends and I — having been sent on a mission from yeshiva (rabbinical school).
+In advance of the holiday, the yeshiva staff had arranged with the many local assisted-living homes, rehabilitation centers, and hospitals for students to come over and lead a small New Year’s service/celebration.
+We were mobilized, split into small groups of two or three students, and assigned to the various locations; each at the predesignated time.
 We would sing the traditional songs, share apples dipped in honey (a New Year’s custom), and blow the Shofar (the Biblical horn-instrument) — the essence of the Rosh Hashanah service at synagogue, now brought to those unable to attend.
-As we don’t use a car on the holiday — similar to the Shabbos — we were to walk to our specified mission.
-I was grouped with two friends and we were assigned the services at a pair of elderly homes.
+As we don’t use a car on the holiday — similar to the Shabbos — we were to walk to our specified locations.
+I was grouped with two friends and we were assigned the services at a pair of senior homes.

-Forty-five minutes later we arrived at Elderly Home A. Upon entering, the word was spread and the Jewish residents assembled excitedly in the public events room.
+Forty-five minutes later we arrived at the first senior home.
+After introducing ourselves to the receptionist, the word was spread and the Jewish residents assembled excitedly in the public events room.
 We set the tone, singing and clapping to a well-known Jewish tune and the residents eagerly joined in.
-We blew the shofar, distributed the apples, shared our greetings and blessings with all the participants, and returned to the road toward Elderly Home B.
+We blew the shofar, distributed the apples, shared our greetings and blessings with all the participants, and returned to the road.

 The shore at which we arrived was directly beside a children’s park.
 We settled in our positions and began reciting the prayer, when a woman — perhaps in her late sixties — approached us from the park with a small boy in tow.